Virginia Lemon Law: Your Complete Legal Guide

 Right to Continue Driving

-The consumer may continue to drive the motor vehicle until receiving either the replacement vehicle or the refund.
+The consumer may continue driving the motor vehicle until receiving either the replacement vehicle or the refund.
 This prevents hardship during the claims process.

 How to File a Lemon Law Claim in Virginia